 You can cook quite a lot of food in this big air fryer, even a whole 13-inch pizza, not to mention 9 slices of toast or 6 chicken breasts.
 With a 60-second preheat, you’ll be able to cook a full meal in as little as 20 minutes.
 That’s 60% faster than a conventional oven!

-This Iconites model is just the large air fryer for a bigger family.
-Its 1,800 watts and extra generous, 20-quart capacity allow for quick cooking an entire meal for the whole crew.
+This Crownful model is a very large air fryer for a bigger family.
+Its 1,550 watts and extra generous, 19-quart capacity allow for quick cooking an entire meal for the whole crew.

 Like other air fryers, you get the healthy benefits of eating food cooked crispy using only the smallest amount of oil.
 With this model, you get to watch your food through the glass window while it cooks.

-If you have room for this large-capacity air fryer (15.2 x 15.2 x 15.4 and 23 pounds) I’m pretty certain you’ll be happy it’s part of your kitchen arsenal.
-You get an air fryer, toaster oven, dehydrator, pizza grill, and rotisserie for under $160 on Amazon.
+If you have room for this large-capacity air fryer (15.75 x 14.96 x 13.39 inches and 25 pounds) I’m pretty certain you’ll be happy it’s part of your kitchen arsenal.
+You get an air fryer, toaster oven, dehydrator, and rotisserie all in one.

 What Do You Need to Pay Attention to When Choosing a Larger Air Fryer?